kirtanmodi/wally-new/README.md

 ## Technologies Used

-- React Native
+- React Native with Expo
-- Expo
-- Redux Toolkit
+- Redux Toolkit with Redux Persist
-- Expo Router
+- Expo Router for navigation
+- Clerk for authentication
+- Firebase integration
 - TypeScript
+- React Native SVG for custom graphics
+- Expo Linear Gradient for UI enhancements